Second French Plan for Open Science

 2. Support open access economic publishing models that do not require the payment of articles or books processing charges (“diamond” model).

-3. Encourage multilingualism and the circulation of scientific knowledge by translating publications made by French researchers.
+3. Encourage multilingualism and the circulation of scientific knowledge by translating publications by French researchers.

 Continue developing the HAL national open archive